Frequently Asked Questions

 Q: What is Civic Action Network?

 A: Civic Action Network is a non-partisan civic engagement tool that summarizes Congress legislation and simplifies the process of calling Congress.
-CAN bridges the gap between Constituents and Congress.
+CAN bridges the gap between Constituents and their elected officials in Congress.

 Q: How does it work?

 A: Watch this video explaining how CAN works.

 A: None.
 Civic Action Network is non-partisan.
 We summarize legislation giving you equal reasons to favor or oppose a bill.
 You decide what message is delivered.

 A: No, Civic Action Network is non-partisan and does not have a political agenda.

 A: Our bill summaries, in our emails and in our CAN Library, allow you to check off whether you favor or oppose a bill.
 We provide your "stance" when we call your elected officials in Congress.